 - Use any payment provider you have configured with WooCommerce checkout

-You’ll see in the above screenshot that there is a link for “Customer payment page” this is where the customer would pay for their order (and NOT through the Jetpack CRM invoice system – as tempting as it may be to do so)
+You’ll see in the above screenshot that there is a link for “Customer payment page”.
+This is where the customer would pay for their order (and NOT through the Jetpack CRM invoice system).

 What happens in Jetpack CRM at this point?

-At this point, in Jetpack CRM a new contact is created (or updated, it already exists) and the above transaction is added as a pending payment status.
+At this point, in Jetpack CRM a new contact is created (or updated if it already exists) and the above transaction is added as a pending payment status.
 Additionally (optionally) an unpaid invoice is created.